Phoenix Rising Draws Orange County SC, 1-1, in Home Opener

 Phoenix Rising FC News Release

-Forward Ihsan Sacko netted his first goal of the season, while midfielder Diego Gómez contributed his first assist as a Rising player as both teams finished the match down to ten men.
+Forward Ihsan Sacko netted his first goal of the season, while midfielder Diego Gómez contributed his first assist as a Rising player as both teams finished with ten men.

 "I thought we played well for the most part," midfielder JP Scearce said.
 "When we were in progression, we did well.
 We defended well, all the way to the 90th minute.
 And of course, just a lapse of concentration in added time and (Orange County) punished us, which is a bit frustrating, but we'll take the point and get ready for Tuesday."